grommunio/grommunio-documentation/admin/manual_core.rst

 	dbname = grommunio
 	query = SELECT 1 FROM domains WHERE domain_status=0 AND domainname='%s'

-Then, add the MariaDB parameters to the mailbox resolution fragment, here in ``/etc/postfix/mbxmaps.cf``:
+Furthermore, add the MariaDB parameters to the mailbox resolution fragment, here in ``/etc/postfix/mbxmaps.cf``:

 .. code-block:: ini